 Special Categories of Personal Data: We do not collect data about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.

-Criminal convictions and offences: We do not collect any data about criminal convictions and offences.
+Criminal convictions and offenses: We do not collect any data about criminal convictions and offenses.

 We will use your personal data only for the purposes for which we collected it, unless: